masasakano/rangeary/.github/README.md

     Rangeary(7.., negative: nil).negation
       # => Rangeary(...7)

-Alternatively, you can always use cojunction like (the following two mean the same):
+Alternatively, you can always use conjunction like (the following two mean the same):

     Rangeary(..nil).conjunction(Rangeary(7..)).negation